 All of us get angry from time to time.
 Whether it was justified or irrational, anger can blind us and hurt those around us.
-However, most of the time, anger is pent-up, exploding like a volcano.
+However, some of the time, anger is pent up, potentially exploding like a volcano.
 There usually is a way to control the situation and reduce the chances of an outburst.
 Some people, for whatever reason, have anger issues that make it harder to control.
-Today, we'll be looking at one such as disorder: Intermittent explosive disorder, or IED.
+Today, we'll be looking at one such disorder: Intermittent explosive disorder, or IED.

-IED is like that.
-A person suffering from IED has sudden outbursts of anger that do not fit the situation at all.
-A person with IED may end up taking it out on property or people, and the anger episodes are short but powerful, just like a bomb.
+A person experiencing IED can have sudden outbursts of anger that do not fit the situation at all.
+A person with IED may end up taking it out on property or people, and the anger episodes are often short but powerful.

 IED is not a disorder many would like to have.
-The person suffering from it may be a good person, but due to their outbursts, they may be misunderstood, hated, and people may think that they had control over disorders.
-This is not the case.
+The person experiencing it may be a good person, but due to their outbursts, they may be misunderstood.
 Untreated, IED episodes are sudden and have little buildup.

 Many causes have been speculated to be behind IED.
 Both nature and nurture work together to make a person prone to IED.
 A few causes include: